-28 At an exchange rate €1=\$1, excluding Major Capital Investment Fund.
+29 At an exchange rate €1=\$1, excluding Major Capital Investment Fund.

-29 As per GC(60)/2, it includes the gradual integration in the Regular Budget of €5.2 million allocated during the period 2017-2019 for the Agency's verification and monitoring of Iran's nuclear-related commitments under the JCPOA, in light of the United Nations Security Council resolution 2231 (2015).
+30 As per GC(60)/2, it includes the gradual integration in the Regular Budget of €5.2 million allocated during the period 2017-2019 for the Agency's verification and monitoring of Iran's nuclear-related commitments under the JCPOA in light of United Nations Security Council resolution 2231 (2015).

-30 Represents the operational portion of the Regular Budget appropriation as represented in the annual Agency's Financial Statements, including the effects of the price adjustment and the recalculation of the Regular Budget portion of US dollars at the United Nations operational average rate of exchange for the year.
+31 Represents the operational portion of the Regular Budget appropriation as represented in the annual Agency's Financial Statements, including the effects of the price adjustment and the recalculation of the Regular Budget portion of US dollars at the United Nations operational average rate of exchange for the year.

-31 Represents the Regular Budget approved by the Agency's policy-making organs excluding the effects of price adjustment and currency revaluation.
+32 Represents the Regular Budget approved by the Agency's policy-making organs excluding the effects of currency revaluation.